 Nelson has studied cello with Charles Lee.
 He currently plays with the Flamingo String Quartet as well as with the CU Symphony Orchestra, and has also played with the Denver Young Artists Orchestra and the Greater Boulder Youth Orchestra.
 Nelson was especially honored to be selected as principal cellist in the 2017 Colorado All State Symphony Orchestra.

-Outside of classical music, Nelson can be found performing as a musical improviser with Playback Theatre West and CU Playback, as well as freelancing in odd nooks-and-crannies scattered around the Denver-Boulder area.
+Outside of classical music, Nelson can be found performing as a musical improviser with Playback Theatre West and CU Playback, as well as freelancing with local singer-songwriters in the myriad breweries across the Front Range.